Family:Cyprinidae (minnows) in the order Cypriniformes (carps, minnows, and loaches)

 A large member of the minnow family.
-Broad head with terminal, transverse mouth.
-Both dorsal and anal fin lack spines at leading edge.
-Scales appear to be cross-hatched.
+Grass carp are large-bodied with a broad head and a terminal, transverse mouth.
+Both dorsal and anal fins lack spines at the leading edge.
+The scales appear cross-hatched.

 Size:Total length: 12 to 24 inches; maximum length 48 inches.